slatedb/slatedb/rfcs/0006-transaction.md

 }
 ```

-We should let the `Oracle` to track the running transactions, and when the transaction is finished, whether it's committed or rolled back, the `Oracle` should remove the transaction from the `running_txns` map.
-Also, whenever we found it becomes expired, we should also remove it from `running_txns` immediately.
+We should let the `Oracle` to track the running transactions in `running_txns`, and when the transaction is finished, whether it's committed or rolled back, the `Oracle` should remove the transaction from the `running_txns` set.
+If the transaction is expired, the `Oracle` should also remove the transaction from the `running_txns` set.

+Please note that Snapshot could also be considered as a read only transaction, and it should also be tracked in `running_txns`.
+And Snapshot should also has a default expiration as well.

 With `running_txns`, we could find out the earliest running transaction's sequence number, and `Oracle` could use this sequence number to determine which entries in `recent_committed_txns` could be GCed.
 This could help us to ensure both `running_txns` and `recent_committed_txns` do not grow out of a time limit.